rajdeep345/ECTSum/README.md

 <li> 30th November 2022 - Codes and Instructions released for training the Extractive Module of ECT-BPS </li>
 <li> 3rd March 2023 - Added the Prediction Pipeline for the Extractive module. </li>
 <li> 5th March 2023 - Codes released to prepare the data for training the Paraphrasing Module </li>
+<li> 7th March 2023 - Codes released to train the Paraphrasing Module of ECT-BPS</li>